Published 15 Aug 2023

 Getting certified for ISO 27001 requires documentation of your ISMS and proof of the processes implemented and continuous improvement practices followed.
-An organization that is heavily dependent on paper-based ISO 27001 reports will find it challenging and time-consuming to organize and keep track of documentation needed as proof of compliance—like this example of an ISO 27001 PDF for internal audits.
+An organization that is heavily dependent on paper-based ISO 27001 reports will find it challenging and time-consuming to organize and keep track of documentation needed to comply with the standard—like this example of an ISO 27001 PDF for internal audits.